 - Need based loan (Eligibility determined as Standard Cost of Education minus Expected Family Contribution (calculated according to federal formula) minus other financial resources.

-- The federal government will pay the interest on the Federal Subsidized Stafford Loan while the student is in school, during the six-month grace period (following cessation of enrollment), and during periods of approved deferment.
+- The federal government will pay the interest on the Federal Subsidized Stafford Loan while the student is in College, during the six-month grace period (following cessation of enrollment), and during periods of approved deferment.

 - Annual maximum for which a student may apply is up to $5,500 for undergraduate students (see chart above) Graduate Students are no longer eligible to borrow the Subsidized Stafford Loan beginning the 2012-13 academic year.